LibertyCSUIL/Programming-HW/README.txt

 git pull

-Step Three, enter into your named working directory:
+Step Three, create and enter into your named working directory:

-EXAMPLE: cd 2017/GavinD/
+EXAMPLE: mkdir 2017/GavinD/

-cd <year>/<name>/
+(don't create the directory if it already exists) mkdir <year>/<name>/ cd <year>/<name>/